zeckdude/code-references/php.md

 <br>
 ## Classes
-A class is a collection of variables and functions (called methods) that have a common organizational purpose.
+A class is a collection of variables (called properties) and functions (called methods) that have a common organizational purpose.
 They are contained within an *object*, which can be accessed by creating an *instance* of (or instantiating) the class.
 ```php
 // Define the Book class.
 class Book